citizen428/methodfinder/README.markdown

     => [:%, :<=>, :>>, :[], :gcd, :modulo, :remainder]

-Inside `find_method`'s block, the receiver is available as block argument the special method `unknown` is used as a placeholder for the desired method.
+Inside `find_method`'s block, the receiver is available as block argument and the special method `unknown` is used as a placeholder for the desired method.

 Warning
 ---